What Are The Best Essential Oils For Ingrown Hair?

 Irritation can manifest as redness and bumps and may even raise the risk of ingrown hairs.

-Using Lavender after shaving can help cut your ingrown hair problem off at the root (literally).
+Using Lavender or our Pampered Skin blend after shaving can help cut your ingrown hair problem off at the root (literally).

 Lavender Aftershave Recipe